-Complete the Graduate School application by September 15, 2017 for Summer 2018 DNP Program admission consideration.
+Complete the Graduate School application by September 15, 2018 for Summer 2019 DNP Program admission consideration.

 Appropriate critical care experiences include: